Menu Search

 DJ Shadow, born Josh Davis in California, was a pioneer of the instrumental Hip Hop genre.
 He started his career in the mid-90s and became known for his ability to create complex and innovative beats.
 He was also one of the first DJs to use sampling as a major component of his music.

 His debut album Endtroducing….. is a true work of art.
-It’s a mix of Hip Hop, jazz, and electronic music that has influenced countless artists over the years.
+It’s a mix of Hip Hop, jazz, and electronic music that sounds as fresh today as on the day it was released.
 The album is instrumental and was created almost entirely by using samples from vinyl records.
-One of the most impressive things about this album is how well it flows.
-Each track seamlessly transitions into the next, creating a cohesive listening experience.
+Each track smoothly transitions into the next, creating a super cohesive listening experience.
 It’s almost like a movie soundtrack, with each track telling a different part of the story.

 DJ Shadow used an Akai MPC60 sampling drum machine to create the entire album.
 He used samples from a wide variety of sources, including old jazz records, classic rock albums, and even obscure spoken word recordings.
 The result is an album that feels like a journey through time and space.
 It’s both nostalgic and futuristic at the same time, which is a rare feat in music.
 The album has been described as a “sonic collage” and it’s easy to see why.